Pets may be surrendered at the Animal Services shelter at no charge. Proof of ownership is required to surrender your pet.

 The Miami-Dade County Animal Services Department receives more than 27,000 abandoned, stray and homeless pets each year.
 Miami-Dade County Code requires that stray dogs be held a minimum of 5 days to allow time for the owners to reclaim.

-Please consider the following alternatives before surrendering your pet to the shelter:
+We ask pet owners to consider the following alternatives before surrendering a pet to the shelter:

-- Friends, family, co-workers, or neighbors that may be looking for a pet
+- Keeping their pet at home until they can find a permanent home for the animal.
+Consider friends, family, co-workers, or neighbors that may be looking for a pet.

 There is no age limit on the pet to be surrendered.